-Nutrition: Building healthier communities one fork at a time
+Nutrition: Building healthier communities

 We need communities that support our healthy choices.
 We all need access to fresh fruits and vegetables.
 We need healthy choices in our workplaces and communities.
 Our children deserve to be offered healthy choices in school.

-What's going on in Minnesota communities:
+What's going on in Minnesota communities

 Healthy eating in schools including breakfast promotion, improved lunch and healthy snacks including classroom celebrations and incentives, fundraising, concessions and vending.

 Farm to School is key strategy for healthy eating in schools.
 By connecting farmers with schools to provide fresh, local foods, everyone wins.
-Some efforts include school-based agriculture to educate children and supplement food offerings.
+Related efforts include school-based agriculture to educate children and supplement food offerings.

 Healthy food environments in workplaces means providing or improving access to healthy foods in cafeteria and in catering, as well as establishing workplace policies and programs that promote and support breastfeeding for working mothers.